antonio7129/mangakakalot_downloader/README.md

 # Manga Downloader

-A Python application for searching and downloading manga from various online sources, featuring both a command-line interface (CLI) and a graphical user interface (GUI).
+A powerful Python program designed to simplify the process of downloading manga from popular online sources.
+This application supports `mangakakalot.gg`, `natomanga.com`, and `nelomanga.net`, offering both a command-line interface (CLI) for automation and a user-friendly graphical user interface (GUI) for easy navigation.

 ## Features